splunk/observability-workshop/docs/smartagent/k3s.md

 You will need to obtain your Access Token[^1] from the Splunk UI once Kubernetes is running.

-You can find your Access Token by clicking on your profile icon on the top right of the Splunk.
-Then select **Organization Settings → Access Tokens**.
+You can find your Access Token from the top left hamburger menu then selecting **Organization Settings → Access Tokens**.

 Expand the Default token, then click on **Show Token** to expose your token.
 Click the **Copy**{: .label-button  .sfx-ui-button-grey} button to copy to clipboard.

 ![Access Token](../images/smartagent/access-token.png)

 You will also need to obtain the name of the Realm[^2] for your Splunk account.
-Click on the profile icon again, but this time select **My Profile**.
+From the hamburger menu, click on your name and select **Account Settings**.

 The Realm can be found in the middle of the page within the Organizations section.
-In this example it is `us1`.
+In this example it is `us0`.

 ![Realm](../images/smartagent/realm.png)